mrward/mrward.github.com/source/_posts/2014-08-10-NuGetSupportInXamarinStudio5-2.markdown

 ## Support for custom packages directory in NuGet.Config

 When a NuGet package is installed into a project the NuGet packages are by default downloaded into a packages directory inside the solution directory.
-The location and name of this packages directory can be configured by specifying the repositoryPath in the NuGet.config file.
+The location and name of this packages directory can be configured by specifying the repositoryPath in the NuGet.Config file.

 	<configuration>
 	  <config>